equinor/res2df/docs/usage/satfunc.rst

   ecl2csv satfunc MYDATADECK.DATA --verbose --output satfunc.csv

-Be aware when importing the CSV files into applications that the datatype of the columns are guessed correctly.
-This is typically a problem for SGOF columns as these column are often empty for many hundreds of rows (the SWOF rows).
+It is possible to extract keywords one at a time using the ``--keywords`` command line option.

-To parse Eclipse include files, only one include file at a time is currently supported.
-Just replace the filename MYDATADECK.DATA with the path of your include file.
+Instead of Eclipse data decks, individual include files may also be parsed, but only one at a time.

 Generating Eclipse include files from dataframes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^